 Alicia McKay is passionate about unleashing the potential of public sector leaders to have more impact in their communities.

-With almost a decade of experience working with public sector teams and senior leaders as a facilitator, coach, speaker and thought leader, Alicia is now a sought-after strategy expert.
 One of New Zealand’s most highly-accredited public sector facilitators, there is nothing airy-fairy about Alicia’s work.
 Combining best-practice research and evidence-based methodologies, Alicia gets serious results in even the most challenging environments.

 Alicia’s clients consistently report